 PYPHOT – A tool for computing photometry from spectra#

-This is a set of tools to compute synthetic photometry in a simple way, ideal to integrate in larger projects.
+This is a set of tools to compute synthetic photometry in a simple way, suitable for integration in larger projects.

-The inputs are photonic or energetic response functions for the desired photometric bands and stellar spectra.
-The modules are flexible to handle units in the wavelength definition through a simplified version of pint (link)
+The inputs are response functions for the desired photometric passbands, and stellar spectra.

-Each filter is minimally defined by a wavelength, throughput, and detector type either energy or photon (default).
-Many properties such as central of pivot wavelengths are computed internally.
+Each filter is minimally defined by a wavelength, a throughput, and a detector type that may be either energy or photon (default).
+Many properties such as central or pivot wavelengths are computed internally.

-Units are provided for the wavelength of the filters, zero points in multiple units are also accessible (AB, Vega magnitude, Jy, erg/s/cm2/AA).
-The default detector type is assumed to be photonic, but energetic detectors are also handled for the computations.
+Units are provided for the wavelengths of the filters, zero points in multiple units are also accessible (AB, Vega magnitude, Jy, erg/s/cm2/AA).
+The default detector is assumed to be a photon-counting device, but energy-sensitive detectors are also handled for the computations.

 Note